Fuelcell Energy Inc (FCEL) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for FCEL stocks, with Jefferies repeating the rating for FCEL by listing it as a “Hold.”
 The predicted price for FCEL in the upcoming period, according to Jefferies is $1.50 based on the research report published on September 14, 2023 of the current year 2023.

-Volatility was left at 8.87%, however, over the last 30 days, the volatility rate increased by 10.34%, as shares surge +8.62% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -34.03% lower at present.
+Volatility was left at 8.93%, however, over the last 30 days, the volatility rate increased by 10.63%, as shares sank -2.54% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -39.47% lower at present.

 Stock Fundamentals for FCEL